 - a.
 Exception: Bills for the repair of broken teeth are eligible for sharing if: - a. they were incurred due to an accident -and- - b. the accident occurred while a ASH member with an account in good standing -and- - c. the accident was not caused by chewing. - b.
 Expenses from Temporomandibular Joint Disorders (TMJ/TMD) are not eligible for sharing.
 This exclusion applies regardless of variations in diagnostic coding (i.e. micrognathia, congenital malformations of the jaw, etc.), where treatment is being rendered, or the type of practitioner providing the treatment. - c.
 Bills for sleep apnea treatment or equipment prescribed, administered or recommended by a dentist are not eligible for sharing.
 (See Guideline V.1.) - 3.
-Incidental medical expenses: vision correction (optometrist services, eye exams, eyeglasses, contact lenses, etc.).; audiological expenses; chiropractic treatment; routine, maintenance prescriptions; over-the-counter medications; well visits/routine check-ups and related testing (see Guidelines O and P) - 4.
-Elective, non-health related cosmetic surgery and any complications arising from such procedures.
+Incidental medical expenses: vision correction (optometrist services, eye exams, eyeglasses, contact lenses, etc.).; audiological expenses; chiropractic treatment; routine, maintenance prescriptions; over-the-counter medications.

+- 4. Elective, non-health related cosmetic surgery and any complications arising from such procedures.
 Exception: Bills from medically necessary breast reductions are eligible for sharing. - 5.
 Weight reduction programs or procedures - 6.
-Abortions or births from unwed mothers (see Guideline R.9) - 7.
-Infertility testing or treatment; sterilization or reversal (see Guideline R.7) - 8.
-Gestation or surrogate maternity procedures; in vitro - 9. fertilization and associated maternity bills (see Guideline R.7).
+Abortions or births from unwed mothers (see Guideline R.6 and R.7) - 7.
+Infertility testing or treatment; sterilization or reversal (see Guideline R.5) - 8.
+Gestation or surrogate maternity procedures; in vitro fertilization and associated maternity bills (see Guideline R.5).
 Genetic testing is ineligible unless required for determining treatment for a current medical condition.
-Medical records must be provided. - 10.
-Congenital conditions (limits apply; see Guideline R.10) - 11.
+Medical records must be provided. - 9.
+Congenital conditions (limits apply; see Guideline R.8) - 10.
 Psychological treatment, tests or counseling.
-Only emergency room bills incurred to physically stabilize the patient are eligible for sharing. - 12.
-Prosthetics - 13.
-Medical supplies, including (but not limited to): syringes, test strips, lancets, orthotics, batteries, etc. - 14.
-Medical appliances and equipment, including (but not limited to): hearing aids, breast pumps, crutches, etc. (Some equipment qualifies but limits apply; see Guideline V.) - 15.
-Alternative treatment (See Guideline N) - 16.
-Non-medical expenses such as travel expenses, postage, shipping, finance charges, interest, nutritionist services, phone calls, private room, etc. - 17.
-Bills incurred as the result of the abuse of drugs or alcohol; costs incurred from self-inflicted, non-accidental incidents - 18.
-Bills incurred from motorized vehicle accidents in which members were not wearing a helmet or wearing the proper safety equipment (see Guideline W) - 19.
-Medical transportation (limits apply; see Guideline U) - 20.
-Immunizations

-- 21. Nursing home care/rehab housing (See Guideline N.5 for information on Skilled Nursing Facilities) - 22.
-Any therapy performed for developmental or educational reasons; only therapy related to an eligible illness is eligible for sharing.
-(See Guideline N.4.) - 23.
-Health or medical practice membership fees, gym membership fees - 24.
+Only emergency room bills incurred to physically stabilize the patient are eligible for sharing. - 11.
+Prosthetics - 12.
+Medical supplies, including (but not limited to): syringes, test strips, lancets, orthotics, batteries, etc. - 13.
+Medical appliances and equipment, including (but not limited to): hearing aids, breast pumps, crutches, etc. - 14.
+Alternative treatment (See Guideline N) - 15.
+Non-medical expenses such as travel expenses, postage, shipping, finance charges, interest, nutritionist services, phone calls, private room, etc. - 16.
+Bills incurred as the result of the abuse of drugs or alcohol; costs incurred from self-inflicted, non-accidental incidents - 17.
+Bills incurred from motorized vehicle accidents in which members were not wearing a helmet or wearing the proper safety equipment (see Guideline W) - 18.
+Medical transportation - 19.
+Nursing home care/rehab housing - 20.
+Any therapy performed for developmental or educational reasons; only therapy related to an eligible illness is eligible for sharing. - 21.
+Health or medical practice membership fees, gym membership fees - 22.
 Telephone or digital consultations with healthcare personnel